nvbn/thefuck/README.md

 end
 ```

-Changes will available only in a new shell session.
+Changes will be available only in a new shell session.

 ## Update